HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

-make up your mind, brethren be damned make up your mind, traces all around what you gonna find
+make up your mind, brethren be damned make up your mind, traces all around

-SO IT'S ALL FORGIVEN (NEVER) COUNT YOUR BLESSINGS
-SEE I (NEVER?)
-FELT THE VERTIGO(S) (SO) PRESSING ON MY MERIT YOU JUST BETTER NEED TO HEED THE OMENS (BLOOD)
+SO IT'S ALL FORGIVEN NEVER COUNT YOUR BLESSINGS  /// NEVER COUNTING BLESSINGS SEE I NEVER FELT THE VERTIGOS SO PRESSING ON MY MERIT YOU JUST BETTER NEED TO HEED THE OMENS BLOOD
 SEER HAD A VISION BUT HE NEVER SEES IT ALL

  VEER INTO COLLISIONS - WIND IN MY EYES